Skip to content

 Whole blocks have turned over.
 The auto-body shop two doors down is something else now.
 The corner store changed hands twice.
 Some of the long-time families moved out to Antioch, Tracy, Vallejo.
 Some of them still drive back here for service because they have known us since they were kids.

 EVs are coming faster than people think.
 We service hybrids and EVs already.
-The 12V system on a Tesla still fails the same way the 12V system on a 1996 Civic did, and the brakes still wear out, and the suspension still gets hammered by Evans Ave.
+The 12V system on a Tesla still fails the same way the 12V system on an old Civic did (charging-system work runs through battery, starter, and alternator), and the brakes still wear out, and the suspension still gets hammered by Evans Ave.
 The work is not going away.
 It is changing.
 We will keep up with it the way we always have, by buying the tools, learning the systems, and treating people the way we want to be treated when we are the customer.

 If you live in Bayview and you have not been by the shop yet.